hartfordfive/protologbeat/README.md

 - `protologbeat.enable_syslog_format_only` : Boolean value indicating if only syslog messages should be accepted.
 (Default = false)
 - `protologbeat.enable_json_validation` : Boolean value indicating if JSON schema validation should be applied for `json` format messages (Default = false)
 - `protologbeat.validate_all_json_types` : When json_mode enabled, indicates if ALL types must have a schema specified.
 Log entries with types that have no schema will not be published.
 (Default = false)
-- `protologbeat.json_document_type_schema` :  A hash consisting of the Elasticsearch type as the key, and the absolute local schema file path as the value.
+- `protologbeat.json_schema` :  A hash consisting of the Elasticsearch type as the key, and the absolute local schema file path as the value.

 ### Configuration Example